michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. Which stilleth the noise of the seas, the noise of their waves, and the tumult of the people.

-8. They also that dwell in the uttermost parts are afraid at thy tokens: thou makest the outgoings of the morning and evening to rejoice.rejoice: or, sing
+8. They also that dwell in the uttermost parts are afraid at thy tokens: thou makest the outgoings of the morning and evening to rejoice.

-9. Thou visitest the earth, and waterest it: thou greatly enrichest it with the river of God, which is full of water: thou preparest them corn, when thou hast so provided for it.and…: or, after thou hadst made it to desire rain
+9. Thou visitest the earth, and waterest it: thou greatly enrichest it with the river of God, which is full of water: thou preparest them corn, when thou hast so provided for it.

-10. Thou waterest the ridges thereof abundantly: thou settlest the furrows thereof: thou makest it soft with showers: thou blessest the springing thereof.settlest: or, causest rain to descend intomakest…: Heb. dissolvest it
+10. Thou waterest the ridges thereof abundantly: thou settlest the furrows thereof: thou makest it soft with showers: thou blessest the springing thereof.

-11. Thou crownest the year with thy goodness; and thy paths drop fatness.with: Heb. of
+11. Thou crownest the year with thy goodness; and thy paths drop fatness.

-12. They drop upon the pastures of the wilderness: and the little hills rejoice on every side.rejoice…: Heb. are girded with joy
+12. They drop upon the pastures of the wilderness: and the little hills rejoice on every side.

 13. The pastures are clothed with flocks; the valleys also are covered over with corn; they shout for joy, they also sing.

 ## Psalms 66

-1. To the chief Musician, A Song or Psalm.Make a joyful noise unto God, all ye lands:all…: Heb. all the earth
+1. To the chief Musician, A Song or Psalm.Make a joyful noise unto God, all ye lands:

 2. Sing forth the honour of his name: make his praise glorious.

-3. Say unto God, How terrible art thou in thy works! through the greatness of thy power shall thine enemies submit themselves unto thee.submit…: or, yield feigned obedience: Heb. lie
+3. Say unto God, How terrible art thou in thy works! through the greatness of thy power shall thine enemies submit themselves unto thee.

 4. All the earth shall worship thee, and shall sing unto thee; they shall sing to thy name.
 Selah.